pilgrimstack/workshop-301/1.test/readme.md

       }
       ```
   * A module "app"
-    * The source code is outside our 1.test folder to be shared if needed
+    * The source code is outside our 1.test folder to be shared with other potential environments when it's needed
     * Some variables are defined
   * A module "stress" similar to "app"